jlouisbru/canvas-quiz-from-sheets/docs/faq.md

 *   Use of third-party or custom scripts that interact with the LMS.
 *   Generating Canvas API tokens and their approved uses.
 Some institutions may have review processes for tools that access LMS data, even if the access is initiated by an authorized faculty member.
 When in doubt, check with your IT department or instructional technology support team.

----

-**Remember to replace `<LINK_TO_YOUR_SHARED_GOOGLE_SHEET_TEMPLATE_VIEW_ONLY>` with the actual link to your Google Sheet template!**

-This version should align well with the style you showed and provide clear, concise answers for users of your "Canvas Quiz Creator for Google Sheets."